-The Hollywood Chamber of Commerce proudly honored recording artist/music producer Teddy Riley with the 2,670th star on the Hollywood Walk of Fame today, Friday, August 16, 2019.
-The star was dedicated in the category of Recording at 6405 Hollywood Boulevard.
+The Hollywood Chamber of Commerce has honored recording artist / music producer Teddy Riley with the 2,670th Star on the World Famous Hollywood Walk of Fame, in the Category of Recording, on August 16, 2019, in Los Angeles.
+The star has been dedicated in the category of Recording at 6405 Hollywood Boulevard.

 For more than 30 years, Grammy award-winning, multi-platinum music icon Teddy Riley has embodied the spirit of innovation and ingenuity as a recording artist, songwriter, producer, composer, arranger, engineer and all-around trailblazer.
 With more than 1,000 credits to his name, the legendary Riley has amassed a host of awards and accolades throughout his storied career for his incredibly vast contributions to music, which include being credited as the creator of New Jack Swing, the groundbreaking genre that re-defined the musical landscape of the 1980s and 90s.